-

 Directors who are also shareholders can enter into a shareholders’ agreement or a voting trust with other shareholders for any matters relating to M&As.

-Also, the amendments to Taiwan’s Company Act in recent years have allowed Taiwanese private companies to issue special shares with multiple votes, veto rights, or different ratios for conversion to common shares (previously, each special share had to be convertible into one common share).
+Also, the amendments to the Company Act in recent years have allowed Taiwanese private companies to issue preferred shares with multiple votes, veto rights, or different ratios for conversion to common shares (previously, each preferred share had to be convertible into one common share).
 However, these special features are only applicable to a private company.
-Therefore, we have not seen “poison pill”-like protection for public companies.
+We have not seen “poison pill”-like protection for public companies.

 From a director’s personal liability perspective: